 The always improving art of rap is going stronger than ever, with the help of the legends and the up-and-comers, it is safe to say that Hip-Hop music has a bright future.
 Year after year the rap game is growing stronger yet different.
 With artists like Kanye West, Jay-Z and T.I, among others, still showing that great music can still be created.
 Though there is a select group of rappers that just wont quit, the kind of rappers that make true rap fans want to facepalm time and time again.

-We witnessed the true potential of K-Dot, we heard Kanye West yet again put out good music and saw that there is still life in one of the greatest rappers of the past decade, T.I.
+2012 was a phenomenal year in Hip-Hop, we witnessed the true potential of K-Dot, we heard Kanye West yet again put out good music and saw that there is still life in one of the greatest rappers of the past decade, T.I.
 With a wonderful year behind us, it is time to make a list of the best Hip-Hop artists of 2012.
 The only things being considered on this list are what the artists did in 2012.
 Not only who achieved the most in 2012, but also which rappers actually put out quality music, worked hard and brought the heat to make last year one phenomenal year in Hip-Hop music.
 Here are the Top 10 Hip-Hop Artists of 2012, according to The Hergula.

 Albums: Pluto / Mixtapes: Astronaut Status